“What might pass for a disability elsewhere can pass here without much notice.”

 Fast Facts and Frequently Asked Questions about AIDB

-Alabama Institute for Deaf and Blind (AIDB) was established in 1858 and provides comprehensive education and rehabilitation services in all 67 counties of Alabama to almost 25,000 deaf, blind and multidisabled infants, children, adults and seniors annually.
+Alabama Institute for Deaf and Blind (AIDB) was established in 1858 and provides comprehensive education and rehabilitation services in all 67 counties of Alabama to over 31,000 deaf, blind and multidisabled infants, children, adults and seniors annually.

 AIDB is the nation’s most comprehensive education and service program of its kind and through a consolidated administrative structure commands the best use of financial and human resources, expertise, facilities and specialized equipment to benefit individuals who are deaf and blind.

 AIDB is governed by a Board of Trustees appointed by the Governor to represent each Alabama Congressional District plus three members appointed at large to represent individuals who are deaf and/or blind.

 By law, AIDB does not charge tuition for its services to Alabama residents who are deaf or blind.